-At Woudestein, there is a shop located on Institutenlaan, next to the ESE’s PC labs in Tinbergen building (H).
-For the time being, the opening hours are Mondays to Fridays, 8.00 hrs - 17:00 hrs.
-You can contact them directly via email@example.com or (010) 40 88550.
+There is a bicycle shop on the Woudestein campus at the Institutenlaan Tinbergen Building (H).
+Provisional opening hours are Monday to Friday, 8 a.m. to 5 p.m.
+You can contact them directly at firstname.lastname@example.org or (010) 40 88550.

-At Erasmus MC, there is a bicycle repair shop in the basement of the He-building, open Monday, Tuesday and Wednesday mornings.
+At Erasmus MC there is a bicycle repair shop in the basement of the He-building, open on Monday, Tuesday and Wednesday morning.

 If you are staying in the Netherlands for a maximum of 3 months and you are not registered at any municipality in the Netherlands, your current driving license is valid.

 If you stay longer than 3 months and you are registered at a Dutch municipality, your foreign driving license is only valid for 6 months.
 After 6 months you either have to exchange your foreign driving license for a Dutch driving license or take a new test for a Dutch driving license.